Uru 's Guild of Cartographers

 Minkata Clue

 Guild Public Area (Pub)Exploration proceeded!
 New ages, animals,and maps were found and explored.
-People raced through the caverns once again.
+People raced through the Cavern once again.

-New ages were found; Dereno, Eder Delin, Jalak, and others.
+The new ages found; Dereno, Eder Delin, Jalak, and others.

 The Guilds' public areas were opened.
 Shown right is the GoC Pub.

 The ending is not yet written...
-The guardians and The Lords of Cyan said the cavern would close in April 2008.
+The guardians and The Lords of Cyan said the Cavern would close in April 2008.
 It did.
-For a time GameTap allowed all who wanted to see the Uru to visit for free.
-FInally the Cavern was once again closed.
+For a time Guadians allowed all who wanted to see Uru to visit for free.
+In the end, finally, the Cavern was once again closed.

 4/21/08 - Things evolve...
-Cyan and GameTap are working out what will work for both of them.
-In the mean time there is preparation for playing offline.
-See this thread: GoW Thread
+The Lords of Cyan and Guardians were working out what would work for both of them.
+In the mean time explorers were preparing for exploring on their own once again as single explorers. ( See this thread: GoW Thread )

-July 2008 - The Lords of Cyan have gained control of the Cavern and are planning to restore access.
+July 2008 - The Lords of Cyan have regained complete control of the Cavern.
+The agreements made with the Guardians to provide access to the Cavern have been resolved and the Lord's obligations fulfilled.
+The Lord's begain planning to restore access.
 A letter of intent was released July 2nd, 2008.
 A press conference was held on July 3rd, 2008 to announce intentions.

 The letter and Road Map presented by Chogon: MOUL Thread